chewern/react-vscode-git/README.md

 1. Check that `.git` is auto-created in the project folder by VS Code (view in File Explorer).
 If `.git` is not found, you can initialize Git for the project in 2 ways:
     - To get VS Code to automatically initialize Git in all projects, enable Git in VS Code settings.
 For VS Code 2019 and above, this should already be done (unless the user changed it).
     To enable Git in VS Code: Go to File > Preferences > Settings.
-Type "Git: Enabled" in the search bar.
+Type `Git: Enabled` in the search bar.
 Make sure that the box is ticked.
     - If you don't want to automatically initialize Git in all projects, and only for one project, do the following:
         - Type in terminal (within the project folder) `git --version` to check if Git is installed.
 If there is an output `git version ...`, it's already installed.
 If not, [download Git](https://git-scm.com/downloads/).
         - Next, update Git config with name and email (skip if already done) by typing in the Terminal `git config --global user.name "Your Name"` and `git config --global user.email "Your Email"`.